jadbaz/netty4-write-leak-reproducer/README.md

 A reproducer for a bug with Netty 4.

 To reproduce this bug yourself:
-Clone this project
+1. Clone this project
+2. chmod +x gradlew
-./gradlew build
+3. ./gradlew build
-java -jar build/libs/<latest>.jar
+4. java -jar build/libs/<latest>.jar

 Program options available:
 1. -Dtest.batch: The number of messages to send before sleep